Web test automation: How to validate accessibility with Robot Framework and an AI tool

 3. Implement the test to open the StackSpot homepage and validate the page title.

+Image from the article on Web test automation.
 On the left side, we have part of the Vs Code IDE snippet with the prompt response, and the implementation code for the "Validate Stackspot HomePage Title" test on the right.

 • Run the test: In the terminal, run the command below to start the test: